webshinra/Port-Tales/README.md

 # Credits

-The game come from the joint work of 3 persons:
+The game comes from the joint work of 3 persons:

 - Vincent Michel as the main developer
 - Cyril Savary as the level designer